Hephaestois/Thesis_HRemmen_2025/scripts/process.md

 ## May 4th

 FOR VIKTORIA: Mostly refactored code, cleaned up old garbage and made sure stuff works as intended and is scientific accordance.
+Fixed a huge error regarding probability in the code.

 Ereyesterday I implemented a few features that have to do with plotting, and thing I broke something at the end.
 So my plots had me believe, anyway (What I saw what the turtles all using the same probability and sampling points in the vector field to decide what to do).
 Today, after correcting a missing absolute value sign, I ran the thing again to check for anomalies, and it seems to have been fixed.